 There are many mutual fund categories that abide by socially responsible investing.
 Shariah Compliant Mutual Funds are a type of socially responsible investing based on the Shariah or Shariat law of Muslim religion.
 These mutual funds adhere to the Shariah law which is a moral code of Islam.

 There are certain restrictions on their investment type.
-Shariah Compliant Mutual Funds are those which invest within the boundaries of the Islamic laws.
+Shariah Compliant Mutual Funds are those which invest within the boundaries of Islamic laws.
 The key features of these funds are:

-This fund cannot make investments in companies whose total debt is one fourth of its total assets or more.
+This fund cannot make investments in companies whose total debt is one-fourth of its total assets or more.

 As it is impossible to find a company that has 100% interest free income, it is formulated that this fund can invest in companies whose interest income is up to 3% of its total income.

-This fund cannot acquire shares of a company who is involved in financial services like banks and insurance companies and also companies who manufacture liquor, pork, tobacco or are involved in gambling and nightclub activities, pornography, etc.
+This fund cannot acquire shares of a company that is involved in financial services like banks and insurance companies and also companies who manufacture liquor, pork, tobacco or are involved in gambling and nightclub activities, pornography, etc.

 The S&P were the first to launch Shariah indices in India in 2010.
 The two indices that were launched for Shariah Compliant Mutual Funds were: